Colorado Child Sexual Abuse

 Also in the report are corresponding incidents of failure to act on the part of the dioceses when confronted with substantiated allegations of abuse.

-Boy Scouts of America Abuse
+Boy Scouts of America Abuse in Colorado

 Unfortunately, the Roman Catholic Church is not the sole institution of trust with an extensive history of child sex abuse.

 The Boy Scouts of America in Colorado has a record of victimizing children that continues today, with new cases coming to light yearly.
 Nationwide, the organization is responsible for putting children in the hands of sexual predators on a regular basis and for failing to address the crime.

 For years, child sex abuse victims have been filing suit against the various adults in charge who caused them harm or failed to act and covered up the crime, including:

 - Scout and pack leaders

 Previously, the statute of limitations for sexual abuse lawsuits hindered victims from getting the justice they deserve.
 Thanks to the CSAAA, there is now a window of opportunity to address the evils of the past.

 Schools, cities and other government organizations frequently care for and supervise children as teachers, mentors and coaches.
 Immunity used to be a stumbling block for suing these institutions directly for their failure to report incidents of abuse.

 However, the CSAAA changed that by abolishing sovereign immunity for cases involving child sex abuse.